 Scholarly/ Academic Journal

-A librarian who specializes in a specific subject area or areas.
+Subject Librarians specializes in a specific discipline or methodology.
 They acquire materials for teaching and research, instruct faculty and students on how best to use these materials, and assist in the research process.
-Here we are!